VishanthSurresh/Steam-Game-Recommendation/README.md

 ### PROJECT SUMMARY
 <p align="justify">
 Gaming Industry is one of the fastest-growing industries in the world, with millions of gamers around the world spending countless hours playing their favorite games.
-With such a vast collection of games available, it can be challenging for gamers to find new games that align with their preferences.The Goal of this project is to develop a Game Recommendation System that provides personalized recommendations to video gamers to purchase a new game on Steam Website.
+With such a vast collection of games available, it can be challenging for gamers to find new games that align with their preferences.
+The Goal of this project is to develop a Game Recommendation System that provides personalized recommendations to video gamers to purchase a new game on Steam Website.
 </p>

 <p align="justify">